 Let me share an example with you.
 In the following table, you have a table with the two lists of the number in columns A and B. And in column C, you have a difference between both.

-Now here need to use a formula to change negative values into zeros.
+In Excel, a formula based on conditional logic can return a zero for any negative number in a cell or range of cells.
 So in this tutorial, we look at all the different ways to write a formula to convert negative numbers into zeros.

 Convert Negative Numbers using IF